When Does Adaptation Win? Scaling Laws for Meta-Learning in Quantum Control: Conclusion

 \section{Conclusion}

-We derived scaling laws predicting when gradient-based adaptation outperforms non-adaptive baselines .
-The scaling law provides actionable guidance: when device variance is high and adaptation budget sufficient, meta-learning outperforms non-adaptive baselines; when tasks are homogeneous, non-adaptive approaches suffice.
-Although validated on quantum systems, the framework emerges from optimization geometry.
-Future work includes extending these scaling laws to gradient-free settings for hardware deployment.
+From optimization geometry, we derived scaling laws predicting when adaptation outperforms non-adaptive baselines, and converted them into a few-shot decision protocol for adaptive quantum control.
+The law gives actionable guidance: adaptation wins when device variance is high and budget sufficient.
+For quantum scalable processors, this turns calibration from a fixed cost into a budgeted decision per gate.
+Extending these scaling laws to experimental quantum hardware systems is left for important future work.